singnet/dev-portal/docs/products/AboutTechnologies/index.md

 ### Metamask

 MetaMask is an internet browser extension that allows users to interact with the Ethereum Blockchain and its decentralized applications.
-MetaMask serves as your access portal for both the Ethereum Mainnet and Ropsten.
+MetaMask serves as your access portal for both the Ethereum Mainnet and Sepolia.

 ### AGIX